 One of the most common causes of water seepage in walls is a leaky roof.
 In Singapore, where heavy rains are a frequent occurrence, even the smallest crack in the roof can allow water to enter your home.
 Water that enters through the roof can seep down the walls, causing damp spots and stains inside your living areas.
 This is especially problematic for homes with poorly maintained roofs or gutters.
 Clogged gutters or damaged roofing materials create the perfect pathway for water to travel down the walls, leading to water seepage.

 In many cases, homeowners don’t realize that the source of the problem is the roof until it becomes evident on the walls.
-A study conducted by the Building and Construction Authority (BCA) in Singapore revealed that roof leaks were a major factor contributing to structural and water-related issues in residential buildings.
+A study conducted by the Building and Construction Authority (BCA) in Singapore found that roof leaks were a major contributor to structural and water-related issues in residential buildings.
 This highlights the importance of regular roof maintenance, especially in a climate prone to frequent rainfall.

 Poor Waterproofing

-Lastly, poor waterproofing is one of the leading causes of water seepage in walls.
+Lastly, poor waterproofing is a leading cause of water seepage in walls.
 A proper waterproofing system is essential for protecting your home from water damage, but not all waterproofing solutions are created equal.
 Subpar materials or improper installation can leave your walls vulnerable to water infiltration.
 In Singapore, where rainfall is frequent and intense, the importance of high-quality waterproofing systems cannot be overstated.

-Waterproofing solutions involve applying materials like liquid membranes, waterproof cementitious coatings, and sealants that block water from entering the structure.
+Waterproofing solutions involve applying materials such as liquid membranes, waterproof cementitious coatings, and sealants to prevent water from entering the structure.
 However, if these systems aren’t applied correctly or if cheap materials are used, the water will find a way through.
-A study conducted by the Building and Construction Authority (BCA) found that many water seepage issues in buildings were a result of poor or improper waterproofing installations.
+A study conducted by the Building and Construction Authority (BCA) found that many water seepage issues in buildings were due to poor or improper waterproofing installations.

 Signs of Water Seepage in Walls